 How common are personal experiences of online hate among children in Australia?

-eSafety surveyed 2,302 Australian children aged 10 to 17 years1 to determine the prevalence of online experiences and harms, including online hate experiences.
+In late 2024 and early 2025, prior to the implementation of the social media age restrictions1, eSafety surveyed 2,302 Australian children aged 10 to 17 years2 to determine the prevalence and nature of online experiences and harms, including online hate experiences.3

-This includes experiences where someone had said or posted offensive or threatening things to or about them because the person posting was hateful of one or more of their identity characteristics.3
+This includes experiences where someone had said or posted offensive or threatening things to or about them because they were hateful of one or more of their identity characteristics.4

-Trans and gender-diverse children are more likely to have experienced online hate
+Children from certain groups are more likely to have personally experienced online hate

 74%

-of trans and gender-diverse children had at some point personally experienced online hate.
+of trans and gender-diverse children had personally experienced online hate.6

-(46% had personally experienced online hate in the past 12 months.)5
+(46% had personally experienced online hate in the past 12 months.)

 A similar proportion of girls and boys have personally experienced online hate